cli

 See Feature Environment setup guide for detailed information on how to execute the feature environment locally.

-While the following examples use inline environment variables, you are encouraged to use the .env
+While the following examples use inline environment variables, you are encouraged to use the .env file to customize these variables.

 Create LXD infrastructure